AEST to NZDT Converter

 Offset: NZDT is 13 hours ahead Greenwich Mean Time (GMT) and is used in Pacific

-Principal Cities: The largest city in the NZDT timezone is Auckland from New Zealand with population about 1.535 million people.
-Other major cities in the area are Wellington, Christchurch, Hamilton, Tauranga
+Principal Cities: The largest city in the NZDT time zone is Auckland in New Zealand, with about 1.535 million people.
+Other major cities in this time zone include Wellington, Christchurch, Hamilton, Tauranga.

-End: New Zealand Daylight Time (NZDT) has ended on Sunday, April 6, 2025 at 3:00 am local time and clocks were set one hour back to Sunday, April 6, 2025, 2:00 am local standard time instead.
-Daylight saving ends annually the on first Sunday of April
+End: New Zealand Daylight Time (NZDT) ended on Sunday, April 5, 2026 at 3:00 am local time and clocks were set one hour back to Sunday, April 5, 2026, 2:00 am local standard time instead.
+Daylight saving ends annually on the first Sunday of April

-Start: New Zealand Daylight Time (NZDT) starts on Sunday, September 28, 2025 at 2:00 am local time and clocks are set one hour forward to Sunday, September 28, 2025, 3:00 am.
-Daylight saving starts annually the on last Sunday of September
+Start: New Zealand Daylight Time (NZDT) starts on Sunday, September 27, 2026 at 2:00 am local time and clocks are set one hour forward to Sunday, September 27, 2026, 3:00 am.
+Daylight saving starts annually on the last Sunday of September

 NZDT representations, usage and related time zones